eldronzhou/SDPRX/README.md

 - N1 (required): Sample size of the EUR summary statistics.
 - N2 (required): Sample size of the non-EUR summary statistics.
 - load_ld (required): Path to the referecence LD directory.
 - valid (required): Path to the bim file for the testing dataset, including the .bim suffix.
+The second column of the bim file should be the SNP id.
 - chr (required): Chromosome.
 - out (required): Path to the output file containing estimated effect sizes.
 - rho (required): Trans-ethnic genetic correlation output by PopCorn between 0 and 1.
 Default is 0.8.